-Join Scott Onstott for an in-depth discussion in this video Sculpting surfaces, part of Up and Running with 3D in AutoCAD 2013.
+Join Scott Onstott for an in-depth discussion in this video Sculpting surfaces, part of AutoCAD 2013: 3D.

 Here you will draw an ellipse over a sketch and revolve half of it to form a 3D surface.
 Then you will move it into position and sculpt a NURBS surface to add additional surface detail to the column capital.
 Open the Column 5 project file, go to the Layers panel (audio playing) and toggle on (audio playing) the Image layer.
 Set layer five current.
 Go to the top view and zoom in. (audio playing) Let's focus on making this elliptical object.
 Go up to the Draw panel (audio playing) and open the Ellipse flyout and choose the Axis End method.

 Turn off Snap.
 Click the lower point here.
 And then click some upper point, maybe about here. (audio playing) Click a point over here (audio playing) to represent the width.
 Then turn off the image layer (audio playing) and orbit.
 We probably need to move the ellipse to line it up perfectly with this central axis line.
 Move, (audio playing) select the ellipse, turn on Object Snap, grab it from the quadrant point and snap it on the end of the line there.

 Then draw (audio playing) a temporary line from (audio playing) quadrant to quadrant (audio playing) and then trim off half of the ellipse. (audio playing) Erase the temporary line.
 Go to the Surface tab and revolve the elliptical arc, from end point to end point, (audio playing) and then press Enter to accept the 360 degree rotation. (audio playing) Next we need to move this surface up so that it intersects with the blue surface, so we can see the relationship there.
 We'll use the Rotate command to do this.